andrastantos/brew/docs/anachronistic-computer/memory.rst

 t_rp         70ns  90ns  90ns  90ns 100ns 100ns
 =========== ===== ===== ===== ===== ===== =====

-Fast-page-mode devices, such as the one used in late-issue A500 boards have significantly improved timing:
+Fast-page-mode devices, such as the one used in late-issue Amiga A500 boards have significantly improved timing:

 =========== ===== ===== ===== ===== ===== =====
 Part number     HYB514256B         MT4C1024